-Roma 48 Hours provides free entry to your first visit to a museum (including the exhibition) or archeological site.
+Roma Pass 48 Hours provides free entry to your first visit to a museum (including the exhibition) or archeological site.
 Beginning with your second visit onwards, the Roma Pass qualifies you for reduced ticket prices.
-Roma 72 Hours allows free entry to your first two visits to museums or archeological sites, and reduced tickets on your third visit onwards.
+Roma Pass 72 Hours allows free entry to your first two visits to museums or archeological sites, and reduced tickets on your third visit onwards.

-There are combined entry arrangements at some monuments and museums, where one admission with your Roma Pass gives you access to a group of museums; the Colosseum (plus the Forum and Palatine Hill), Appica Antica (with the Mausoleum of Cecilia Metella and Villa of the Quintilli), Villa Torlonia (with Casina delle Civette and Casino Nobile), and the Museo di Roma (with four other sites) feature combined entries.
+There are combined entry arrangements at some monuments and museums, where one admission with your Roma Pass gives you access to a group of museums; the Colosseum (plus the Forum and Palatine Hill), Appia Antica (with the Mausoleum of Cecilia Metella and Villa of the Quintilli), Villa Torlonia (with Casina delle Civette and Casino Nobile), and the Museo di Roma (with four other sites) feature combined entries.

 Tourists can also skip the line and move directly to the security checkpoints at the Capitoline Museums, Castel Sant’Angelo, and the Colosseum.
 Visitors wishing to purchase reduced tickets for the Colosseum can buy them at the “groups/reserved” ticket office after going through the “group” entrance and security.